wespc/cpplearn/README.md

 # cpplearn
-writed code while learn cpp

-hi, i am learn cpp and this is the  code i wrote while i learn, totally bullshit, just try to use github.
+hi, i am learn cpp now and this is the  code i wrote while i learn, totally bullshit, just try to use github.